mario-deluna/php-glfw/docs/user-guide/math_functions.md

 $v4 = Vec4PHP::_normalize($v3);
 ```

 The benchmarks are executed using phpbench, each test case is run 10'000 times which iterates the above code 1000 times.
-So its run 10'000'000 times in total.
+So it ran 10'000'000 times in total.

 #### Results